scianbird/thepotionarium/README.md

 ## Building

-I began with creating the first function (clicking the element and seeing the count go up).
+For the first time I used branches as I was building in order to periodically upload to github - I want to get better about this, and braver about using the terminal (right now I do everything from VSCode, including making and naming the new branches)